SoyGema/MARL-Melting-pot/README.md

 4. *Substrate factories* Sub-sustate defined by a role.
-Used to sample a substrate, allowing agents to be trained for a specific role supported by that sustrate factory.
+Used to sample a substrate, allowing agents to be trained for a specific role supported by that substrate factory.

 5. *Focal population* When we train the agent in a substrate factory, this results in a focal population.
+There is another concept of background population that is the set of RL agents.

 ## Substrates and Scenarios